 - Gorgeous interior

-- Super Cruise
+- Super Cruise for relaxing highway driving

 - Lots of torque regardless of engine

 - Where’s the hybrid?

 Roomy, comfortable, and loaded with technology, the 2021 Cadillac Escalade is a rolling fortress of luxury.

 What kind of vehicle is the 2021 Cadillac Escalade?
 What does it compare to?

 The 2021 Cadillac Escalade is the luxury automaker’s full-size, three-row SUV and its most expensive model.
 The Escalade is mechanically related to the 2021 Chevrolet Tahoe and Suburban, as well as the 2021 GMC Yukon and Yukon XL.
 Rivals include the Lincoln Navigator, BMW X7, Mercedes-Benz GLS-Class, and Land Rover Range Rover.

 Is the 2021 Cadillac Escalade good SUV?